Featured Photograph by Vivek Sharma

 Photograph by Rowan Heuverl

 If Lake Pichola was a sight that convinced Maharana Udai Singh to shift his capital, it must be a distinguished one.
 Lake Pichola is one of the most visited tourist attractions for its sheer eminence, peace, and beauty.
 Sure, Udaipur is the city of lakes, but only a handful take the stage.
 The boat ride at Lake Pichola gives a view like no other.
-It magnifies the beauty of each of the palace that stands next to it, ten folds.
-It is predominantly breath-taking during the nights.
+It magnifies the beauty of each of the palaces that stands next to it, ten folds.
+It is predominantly breathtaking during the night.